datadiode/winmerge2011/README.md

 Meanwhile, [winmerge.org](https://winmerge.org/) abandoned their original codebase in favor of [Takashi's fork](https://github.com/WinMerge/winmerge), whose development is driven forward with enthusiasm.
 Development of WinMerge 2011 has not entirely ceased, but is a sporadic business.

+This project was previously hosted on Bitbucket at https://bitbucket.org/jtuc/winmerge2011 but Bitbucket removed all Mercurial repositories.

+PortableApps.com supports WinMerge 2011, although their version is currently (as of 2021 January) a bit out of date as compared to this GitHub repo.

 ### November 2020 brings new features to WinMerge 2011

 ![SQLite Compare integrated into WinMerge GUI](Screenshots/SQLiteCompareHostedInWinMerge2011.png)